 Potential issues faced for registering TM for Chinese characters

 Because Singapore is relatively small compared to China, geographically speaking, the enforcement of intellectual property rights goes much smoother and easier.
 But when a business decides to expand beyond Singapore soil, there can be many complications.
 Brand owners may find that trademark squatters have already registered the Chinese translations of their trademarks.
+Hence it is important to have your chinese characters TM registered in Singapore first as soon as you can.
+And if you do need a specialized logo with characters, we can come up with beautiful designs for you too.

 A lot of issues in registering a trademark with Chinese characters tie in with the Chinese market itself.
 For one, if you are looking for trade opportunities in China, you might be forbidden to use your own trademark if someone already used the Chinese translation.